 MLA citation style uses nine core elements to create a bibliographical entry.
 The third to nine elements describe the information that makes up the container.
 This container shows the reader where to find the source.
 You’ll notice that the third core element is the title of the container and the following core elements describe that container.

 Why do you need to tell your reader where you found your source?
-Because one copy of a work may differ from another, for example, page numbers may change on an e-book or journal.
-Or it may have been edited to fit publication requirements for space.
+One copy of a work may differ from another.
+For example, page numbers may change on an e-book or journal.
+Or, it may have been edited to fit publication requirements for space.